March Madness Prediction

 3. Feature Insights:

-• Probability Calibration: Apply Platt scaling or isotonic regression to improve alignment between predicted probabilities and observed frequencies.
+• Probability Calibration: Apply Platt scaling or isotonic regression to better align predicted probabilities with observed outcomes